wcarc-on/wcarc-site/minutes/minutes201610.md

 ### Program

-The speaker this evening was Bryan VE3QN and the topic was the 5 W’s of International Radio Regulations.
+The speaker this evening was Bryan VE3QN and the topic was the 5 W's of International Radio Regulations.

 ### Adjournment